p4p-83/docs/docs/4 — logbooks/Sam's Logbook/0909 A renewed understanding of wicking.md

 No idea how I can more conclusively prove this in my report, but this understanding will have to do for now.

+> [!IDEA] A proof
+>
+> Because the translation has been corrected, only pure rotation remains.
+(Some scale error may also be present, but provided this is isotropic it will affect all rotations equally and thus cancel itself out for the purposes of this analysis.)
+>
+> Because there is not translational error, the error vectors must sum to exactly zero.
+>
+> The only thing that matters in pure rotation is the angular displacement, not the linear displacement.
+Any linear displacement at a particular radius has a corresponding angular displacement.
+>
+> Because the error vectors were created by pure rotation, they must all have the same angular size.
+>
+> The start points for the errors are located at arbitrary radii, so they may have different linear sizes.
+We can however simplify the problem by "normalising" these error vectors so that they start on the same unit circle.
+This can be done as this does not cause a visible change from the centre point.
+>
+> Because these normalised error vectors had the same angular size and now have the same radius, they must all have the same linear size.
+Because they are the same size and must sum to zero, they must stack together head-to-tail to form a [regular polygon](https://en.wikipedia.org/wiki/Regular_polygon).
+>
+> Because the angular sizes are the same and are by nature tangential to a circle traced through them and about the centre point, they must be equally spaced along such a circle.
+>
+> The normalised start points are therefore equally distributed around the centre point and equidistant.
+Their mean therefore gives the centre point.
+>
+> The converse is also true.
+The non-normalised start points, if at different radii, must have error vectors of different magnitudes in order to preserve their equal angular size.
+Therefore the non-normalised start points cannot be distributed equally if at different radii.
+They will be distributed such that their mean also gives the centre point, because otherwise their normalised forms would not form a regular polygon as proven above.
+>
+> ---
+>
+> This isn't a great proof.
+I think maybe I prove that the normalised forms must form the regular polygon first.
+I then extend that to say that the non-normalised forms must have an equivalent normalised form, otherwise they won't form a regular polygon and therefore don't correspond to pure rotation as we know they do.
+I somehow need to prove that the non-normalised start vects have the same mean as the normalised ones — I guess as far as this is concerned, I either say that the properties of both (angular size and linear sum) are conserved, and thus they are equivalent; or I find a mathematical equation for it that demonstrates it.
+I don't think I'll bother with either just at the moment.
+>

 ### The mean is the only thing that copes with scale errors

 In [[0909 Finding the centre point using the law of sines]] I discovered that the law of sines method absolutely fell apart when there was a scale error.
 I also found that the above method (remove the net position error then find the centre as the mean) is the only tool that can cope with the scenarios at hand.